 The Pastrami article demonstrates how to dry cure, season, and smoke a fresh beef brisket flat to create this deli classic.
-But is there a way to shortcut the process—especially the three-day curing process?
+But is there a way to shortcut the long dry curing process?

 How about starting with an uncooked corned beef brisket flat and seasoning and smoking it like pastrami?
-The resulting pastrami—sometimes called faux pastrami—tastes a little different than the dry-cured product, but it's still quite good and takes much less time to make.
+The resulting pastrami—sometimes called quick pastrami or faux pastrami—tastes a little different than the dry-cured product, but it's still quite good and takes much less time to make.

 As always...click on any of the pictures to view a larger image.

 When shopping at the supermarket, you're likely to find corned beef made from one or more of these cuts of beef:

 For quick pastrami, corned beef brisket flat is your best choice.
 It has less fat than brisket point and better flavor than round.